github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 Codacy was removed from the SDP.

-Transifex was removed from the SDP.

-LogDNA was removed from the SDP.

 CodeSandbox was removed from the SDP.

 Linode was removed from the SDP.

 Equity Token was removed from the SDP.

-Drovio was removed from the SDP.

-Wisej was removed from the SDP.

 Imgix was removed from the SDP.